 Consider the equipment required to undertake such a difficult task as growing a limb.
 Hours of intricate research would be involved, requiring functioning computers with cutting-edge hardware and cooling systems to prevent overheating and data loss.
 These same computers would require a high-speed network and redundancy system for backups and the transportation of information.

 Another way facility managers can help in this type of medical setting is through the application of a computerized maintenance management system (CMMS).
-Organization is pivotal in this setting, and having a centralized place to store documentation, track time, and schedule tasks is crucial.
+The organization is pivotal in this setting and having a centralized place to store documentation, track time, and schedule tasks are crucial.
 Being able to follow up on these tasks and monitor their progress is also important, as is providing reporting for budgetary and compliance concerns.